perfectblue/ctf-writeups/whitehat-grandprix-2018/rev04/README.md

 }
 ```

 In other words, it's checking if the program is passed 4 arguments (not counting argv\[0\]) and the second one must be `9B819EC15B4EB8A1C5CA2390AE14E28987A`.
+Notice that they create the `checkedAgainst` buffer on the fly so you can't dump it easily...lol.
+This startegy is used everywhere in this challenge.
 There are really two approaches here: you can either patch the check and bypass it or reverse the argument's required value.
 I chose the second option since it could be used later for printing the flag, etc.

 ![](img/16.png)